 Specifies the COS of the incoming call distribution group.
 Depending on the COS, calls from certain extensions are restricted as determined by the Internal Call Block feature.
 Also, when calls are forwarded or overflowed to a CO line, the TRS assigned for the COS of the incoming call distribution group applies.

-4.8.14 Class of Service-COS Settings [2-7-1]4.8.15 Class of Service-External Call Block [2-7-2]4.8.16 Class of Service-Internal Call Block [2-7-3]
+4.8.16 Class of Service-External Call Block [2-7-2]

+4.8.17 Class of Service-Internal Call Block [2-7-3]

 Overflow Queuing Busy

 Specifies the floating extension number of the incoming call distribution group.